technicated/ts-enums/README.md

   }
 ```

-Well, unfortunately this is not possibile today...
+Well, unfortunately this is not possible today...
 Maybe this can be introduced in TypeScript and compiled down to something in JavaScript, or it could be proposed as a Ecma feature, but surely it won't land in a couple of days!

 This library tries to fill this gap, by introducing helper types and functions alongside a set of conventions to effectively use them.